 , and publishing our award-winning Buildings of the United States

 book series.
 More recently, we have focused on developing innovative digital resources designed to disseminate research about the history of the built environment to the public worldwide.
 These resources include SAH Archipedia

-, our online encyclopedia of American architecture and landscapes,
+, our open-access encyclopedia of U.S. architecture and landscapes,

 The Society of Architectural Historians is an equal opportunities employer and positively encourages applications from suitably qualified and eligible candidates regardless of sex, race, disability, age, sexual orientation, gender, gender reassignment, religion or belief, marital status, or pregnancy and maternity.